andrewoswald/pk11-uri-parser/README.md

 ## Crate feature flags

 At your disposal: fine-grained control over validtion and debug warnings.
-The default feature set it to *always* perform validation and to provide `pkcs11 warning:` messages when debug build attribute values do not comply with RFC7512 "SHOULD/SHOULD NOT" guidelines.
+The default feature set is to *always* perform validation and to provide `pkcs11 warning:` messages when debug build attribute values do not comply with RFC7512 "SHOULD/SHOULD NOT" guidelines.
 To do away with the defaults, simply assign `default-features=false` in your pk11-uri-parser dependency stanza:
 ```toml